sustainability

 the largest producer of BCI cotton in the world

-World leader in sustainable cotton production and licensed by the Better Cotton Initiative (BCI), Brazil is responsible for 42% of the world’s production approved by the Swiss NGO.
+World leader in sustainable cotton production and licensed by the Better Cotton Initiative (BCI), Brazil responsible for more than 1/3 of the world production approved by the Swiss NGO.
 The country has ranked number one in the world since 2013.

 In the Brazilian protocol, 183 certification items are required by the country’s labor and environmental legislation, which is considered to be one of the most complete and rigid in the world.